 I started working in the Health IT area in 1994, on a major European Commission funded project.
 I attended years of standards meetings at HL7, CEN and occasionally OMG and ISO from 1999 to about 2012.
 And I’ve observed the constant failure of standards (through inappropriate hopes and expectations) to provide anything like a sustainable solution for interoperability.
 Here are the lessons I draw from this.

-- Premise #1: interoperability is an outcome (i.e. an emergent quality), not a created input.
-You can’t achieve true (automatic) interoperability by trying to engineer for it.
+- Premise #1: interoperability is an outcome, i.e. an emergent quality, not a created input.
+You can’t achieve true (automatic) interoperability by trying to engineer for it after the creation of the systems you want to interoperate.
 Why?
 Because interoperability happens at the touchpoints between parts of a system.
-To achieve it, you have to have a) knowledge of and b) some say in the architecture of those components – only then will you understand how to create interoperability at the interfaces in question.
+To achieve it, you have to have a) knowledge of and ideally b) some say in the architecture of those components – only then will you understand how to create interoperability at the interfaces in question.

 - Conclusion #1: any large healthcare delivery organisation or environment has no choice but to define its own architecture, which means thinking about its own data, processes and knowledge assets – in depth.
 The outline of how interoperability will be achieved at any interface point must be part of that architecture.
 Only then can any published standard be considered for use, if it truly fits and provides a language of interchange that will be in wide use for the same purpose.